khoury-gsa/khoury-gsa.github.io/index.md

 topic they desire, as long as it is not their research.
 This was typically held at the beginning of a Game Night.
 A fun end-of-semester tradition was to play “slideshow karaoke.”

-### Representing Khoury PhD students

-* _Meetings with the Khoury admins._ We meet with the administration regularly to discuss student concerns, provide updates, and share news.

-* _Town Hall coordination._ Once a semester, the Khoury administration organizes a PhD Town Hall for students to raise their concerns and ask questions.
-The GSA collects student concerns ahead of the Town Hall, debriefs the admin on those concerns, and helps present these issues at the Town Hall.

-* _Monthly GSA meetings._ We meet once a month to coordinate and plan our various activities and events.
-These meetings are open to all Khoury PhD students: anyone can attend and present, or just observe.

-* _Other activities._ There are many issues we are working on, or planning to work on. **We are looking for new GSA members to help us with these activities.**
-These include advocating for better equipment and remote work conditions, improving the Academic Review process, improving the course waiver process, and more.